JacksonMartin/stammer/README.md

 python stammer2.py <carrier track> <modulator track> <output file> <frame length>
 ```

 where `<carrier track>` is the path to an audio or video file that frames will be taken from (i.e. Steamed Hams in the above example), `<modulator track>` is the path to an audio or video file that will be reconstructed using the carrier track, `<output file>` is a path to file that will be written to. `<output file>` should have an audio or video file extension (such as `.wav`, `.mp3`, `.mp4`, etc), and <frame length> is the desired time of the audio divisions in seconds.
+If <frame length> is 0, it will behave like normal STAMMER

 ### Pure Audio
 When working with audio, you give a value in seconds (0.04 for 1/25th of a second, etc) and the audio will be will be divided up into sections of that size.